sabinho/TIC-FinalProject/README.md

 # TIC-Project
- this is our TIC / Bureautique and Web module's final project and this have been created by the Group 45
+ this is our TIC / Bureautique and Web module's final project and this have been created by Group 45
  ==========================
  1-hamroun sami abdelmalek
  ==========================